-The company tries to ensure that their kibble is affordable for all dog owners, which is why you can find it in grocery stores and big box stores as well as boutique pet markets.
+The company tries to ensure that their kibble is affordable for all dog owners, which is why you can find it in grocery stores and big-box stores as well as boutique pet markets.

-To keep their food affordable, however, they tend to skimp on meat and rely on cheap fillers like corn and wheat.
+To keep their food affordable, however, they tend to skimp on the meat and rely on cheap fillers like corn and wheat.
 Also, what meat they do include is often heavily reliant on animal by-products, which are the leftover parts of the animal that would otherwise have been discarded.

 Pedigree Pushes Wet Food as Hard as Kibble